-The best way to answer is to describe a specific situation that demonstrates your competence in that area using the ‘STAR’ technique to structure your response:
+Use the ‘STAR’ technique to best answer or describe a specific situation that demonstrates your competence in that area:

-This example clearly demonstrates how the candidate has previously solved a complex business problem.
-The answer is also very succinct ensuring the interviewer stays engaged in the discussion.
-If the interviewer would like to know something that wasn’t covered in the response, they may ask a follow up question to obtain more detail around the “how” and “why” of the example.
+This allows you to succinctly demonstrate how you’ve previously solved a complex business problem while ensuring the interviewer remains engaged in the discussion.
+If the interviewer wants to know something that wasn’t covered in your response, they may ask a follow up question to obtain more detail around the ‘How?’ and ‘Why?’ of your example.